AgileVentures/asyncvoter-slack-command/Readme.md

 - Test the Asyncvoter

-     From your salck team, try to run
+     From your Slack team, try to run
      ```
     /voter https://www.pivotaltracker.com/story/show/45392619
     ```